-They are represented by Jaime Moss and Jennifer Lenze at the Lenze Moss Law Firm in Manhattan Beach, CA, see contact form, and Jason Jordan at Jordan Law.
+They are represented by Jaime Moss and Jennifer Lenze at the Lenze Moss Law Firm in Manhattan Beach, CA, see contact form, and Jason Jordan at Jordan Law in Denver, Colorado.
 If you contact them, make sure to understand if it will be for an individual case or a class action.
 The latter (class actions) are not recommended.
 Those are what happened in the 90’s and is how the lawyers ended up with significant compensation.
 Another point to understand is that when a small law firm of one or two attorneys is leading a case, they will generally sell client referrals to other law firms.
 You may wish to inquire if this is the case; ask if you are out of state (outside California), if your referral will be sold to other law firms.

 From the article, Johnson & Johnson Unit Sued Over Leaking Breast Implants: